lyc0826/COMIGHT/README.md

 #### **Screen Stocks**

 - Screens stocks based on price-to-book (P/B) and price-to-earnings (P/E) ratios, selecting undervalued stocks with a margin of safety.
 The stock data Excel worksheet can be exported from stock analysis software.
-The data worksheet must be the first worksheet in the workbook, with a single header row containing the column field names: Stock Code, Name, Sector, Current Price, P/E Ratio, and P/B Ratio.
+The data worksheet must be the first worksheet in the workbook, with a single header row containing the column names: Stock Code, Name, Sector, Current Price, P/E Ratio, and P/B Ratio.
 The filtered results are stored in the second worksheet.

 ### Document